riyakumbhare9-boop/PhishingSim/README.md

 PhishingSim is a Laravel-based phishing simulation platform for security awareness training and research.
 It allows you to create, manage, and track phishing campaigns, send simulated phishing emails, and monitor user interactions.

-## Features

-- Create, edit, and delete phishing campaigns
-- Add target emails (one per line) for each campaign
-- Send simulated phishing emails to targets
-- Track clicks and credential submissions (logs with IP and user agent)
-- Dashboard with campaign statistics and analytics
-- Export logs and campaign reports as CSV
-- Admin/user roles and permissions
-- Admin panel for user management and settings

 ## Getting Started